aetheryx/thesis/doc/perf_prov.typ

   [Maximum duration], [20 minutes],
 )

 It is worth noting that the time intervals were downsampled by the query engine, as this data is being queried over a large timeframe (14 days).
-Regardless, the observations indicate that noisy neighbors are not a frequent occurrence.
+Regardless, the analysis indicates that noisy neighbors are not a frequent occurrence.
 The Europe region for Uber's CDE contains approximately 50 virtual machines, each with a dedicated resource pool.
 Over the course of 14 days, we observed 40 occurrences of noisy neighbors across all 50 of these virtual machines, and the mean duration for noisy neighbor activity was only 7,5 minutes.

-To conclude, while the improved predictability and isolation of static performance does provide resiliency against noisy neighbors, this type of activity occurs infrequently for short time intervals.
+To conclude, while the isolation of static performance does provide resiliency against noisy neighbors, this type of activity occurs infrequently, for short time intervals.
 Therefore, this benefit of static performance is not expected to be useful for Uber's CDE.

 === Improved consistency
 The second advantage of static performance is improved consistency regarding the performance allocations.
-The experiment performed earlier in this chapter indicated that the accuracy of the performance allocations under static performance is an order of magnitude more accurate than pooled performance.
+The experiment performed earlier in this chapter indicated that the performance allocations under static performance are an order of magnitude more accurate than pooled performance.

-However, the accuracy of pooled performance is perfectly acceptable for Uber's @cde:short:pl. @cde:short:pl are effectively development environments, and the difference in consistency could not be perceived by a human engineer.
-The consistency of pooled performance resource allocations still performed consistent enough for @cde:short:pl as a usecase.
+However, the consistency under pooled performance is perfectly acceptable for Uber's @cde:short:pl. @cde:short:pl are effectively development environments, and the difference in consistency would realistically not be perceived by a human engineer.
+The consistency of pooled performance resource allocations is adequate for @cde:short:pl as a usecase.

 To conclude, while static performance does provision performance more consistently, this advantage is irrelevant to Uber's @cde:short:pl.